MerchantPug/apugli-docs/docs/types/block_action_types.md

 # Entity Actions

-"Block Actions operate an action on a selected block or set of blocks." - Origins Documentation
+Block Condition Types operate on `CachedBlockPosition`, essentially a combination of `World` and `BlockPos`, which allows retrieving all necessary information about the block.
+These are available to power/condition types that provides a `block_condition` object field.

 ## Apugli
 - [Destroy](destroy)